雜憶拾零

 Figure 13: Petro Pump Operated by Hand Crank

 It was quite an exciting trip, since everyone was eager to split away from the routine work during the week.
-The first interesting stop was a gas station.
-How can a gas station be interesting?
+The first interesting stop was at a gas station.
+How could a gas station be interesting?
 The attendant pumped the gas by operating a crank lever – the first and only one I have ever seen.

 一張含有 人員, 服裝, 樹狀, 戶外 的圖片